writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Document:** This is the final product generated from a completed interview.
 It seamlessly merges the static content from the template with the dynamic content provided by the user's answers.

-- **Tagged Answer Model (TAM):** The TAM is a structure that represents the data that a specific Document Template contains.
+- **Tagged Answer Model (TAM):** The TAM is a structure representing the data that a specific Document Template contains.
 In the TAM, you can access the questions that the client will see, input answers that you already have, or retrieve data from already filled Interviews.

 ## RocketSign™